Currybon30/jobgenius/README.md

 - [ ] Premium job recommendations — loading notice while semantic matching runs (seconds to minutes)
 - [x] Project `README.md` (setup, usage, stack documentation)

 **Note:** *This roadmap is subject to change anytime.
-Please visit the [issue tracker](https://github.com/Currybon30/jobgenius/issues/1) for the most up-to-date information.*
+Please visit the [roadmap tracker](https://github.com/Currybon30/jobgenius/issues/1) for the most up-to-date information.*

 See the [open issues](https://github.com/Currybon30/jobgenius/issues) for discussion, or [open a new issue](https://github.com/Currybon30/jobgenius/issues/new) to suggest a feature.